German Formula Three Championship: 1975–2002

 In 1964, the Fédération Internationale de l'Automobile (FIA) ended Formula Junior and returned to Formula Three, but this time with 1000cc four-cylinder production-based engines.
 However, it would be ten years before Formula Three was revived in Germany.
 The first German F3 champion of this era was Ernst Maring, who won the title in 1975.
 He was also the first non-German driver to win the title.
 Other notable drivers of this era were two-time champions Bertram Schäfer (1976 and 1978) and Frank Jelinski (1980–81).
 Schäfer drove for his eponymous team, Bertram Schäfer Racing, which also won the championship with Jelinski.
 BSR became a stalwart of German F3, winning a total of eight drivers' titles.
 It still competes in the series today.

 In the 1980s, the German F3 Championship began to produce some notable champions that would later graduate to Formula One and achieve title-winning success in other championships.
 Bernd Schneider (1987) and Joachim Winkelhock (1988) went on to make F1 appearances and became champions at the highest levels of touring car racing.
 1985 champion Volker Weidler also competed in F1 and won the 24 Hours of Le Mans in 1991.

 However, the 1990 champion was arguably the most notable of them all: Michael Schumacher.
 Four years before winning the first of his seven F1 World Championship titles, Schumacher had already attracted attention with his performances in F3 and the World Sportscar Championship at a time when the profile of German F3 was rising, and within a year, he had already made his Grand Prix début.
 Heinz-Harald Frentzen competed against Schumacher (sharing the runner-up position in 1989), and later became a winner of three Grands Prix.

-Schumacher's championship successor, Tom Kristensen from Denmark, embarked on a sportscar career that peaked with a record number of eight Le Mans wins.
+Schumacher's championship successor, Tom Kristensen from Denmark, embarked on a sportscar career that peaked with a record number of nine Le Mans wins.
 He has since established himself in the DTM touring car series.

 During the 1990s, two more future Grand Prix winners graduated from the German F3 Championship – Ralf Schumacher and Jarno Trulli – together with many other notable drivers that include Alexander Wurz, Jos Verstappen, Norberto Fontana, Nick Heidfeld and Christijan Albers.
 The last champion of this period, Gary Paffett, went on to win the DTM drivers' championship title and worked as a test driver for McLaren-Mercedes.
 In 2007, he returned to racing in the DTM.

 Formel 3 Cup cars in parc fermé at the Nürburgring, 2006.